rednoah/JDK-8189938/README.md

 * **Windows 10** Fall Creators Update
 * **JDK 9**
 * Apache **Ant**
-* **PowerShell** must be enabled and allowed to run scripts via `Settings ➔ For developers`. `get-java.ps1` is used to fetch the latest JRE which is then bundled with the app in the `APPX` package.
+* **PowerShell** must be enabled and allowed to run scripts via `Settings ➔ Update & Security ➔ For developers ➔ PowerShell ➔ Change execution policy ...  ➔ Apply`.
+* **Developer mode** must be enabled via `Settings ➔ Update & Security ➔ For developers ➔ Developer mode` to allow unsigned APPX packages.

+## Notes
+During the build `get-java.ps1` is used to fetch the latest JRE on first build.
+This may take a few minutes.
+This JRE is bundled with the APPX package.

 ## Test Case